neb636/angular-reactive-primitives/README.md

 # Angular Reactive Primitives

 A collection of small, reusable reactive primitives for modern Angular (v20+) applications.
+Currently these are not published and more of a scratch pad for you to copy and paste the ones you need into your applications.

 ### Composables